HarishDubbaka/Docker-k8s/Day11/Readme.md

 I changed the image name in my workflow, and GitHub Actions automatically built and pushed the updated image.
 I confirmed the new image is available in Docker Hub, so everything is working smoothly.

 ![Image Alt](https://github.com/HarishDubbaka/Docker-k8s/blob/45403930484208608e2b9171e9d39e69348872ba/Day11/dockerhub1.png)

+---

+After mastering Docker automation with GitHub Actions, it’s time to level up with Azure Pipelines!